General Information, Requirements and Costs

 Town Land Use Policies and Ordinances

 Either because of State of California mandates or local needs, the Town has established plans, policies, ordinances and procedures to govern development.
 Some of these are simple and straight-forward; for example, you may not build a gas station in an area designated or "zoned" only for residential uses.
 Some are much more complicated and require considered judgment; for example, only those commercial uses "serving mainly the needs of area residents" will be permitted in the Town.
 The following section provides a short description of the General Plan and Plan Diagram, Zoning Ordinance and Map, Subdivision Ordinance, Site Development Ordinance, Horsekeeping and Stables Ordinance, Building Permits, Geologic Policies and Review and Requirements, and CEQA, which are intended only to give an introduction to the Town's plans and regulations.
 Every applicant is encouraged to review the actual documents to fully appreciate the goals and objectives of the Town.
 From time to time these documents are amended or other documents are added to the Town's stable of planning regulations and guidelines.
-The Planning Manager can advise you on the most up-to-date listing of the Town's plans and regulations.
+Planning staff can advise you on the most up-to-date listing of the Town's plans and regulations.

 General Plan and Plan Diagram